bgodden/pdsnd_github/README.md

 2. Also thanks to the Udacity crew for the code examples and template to help me learn and think at the same time.
 3. Thanks to Anthony F., a classmate that posted lots of questions and answers and showed me how to approach the solution for pairing Start and End stations.
 4. Thanks to lots of discussions on [Stackoverflow](http://stackoverflow.com)
+5. TO DO: Might be nice to allow users more control over filters and lines.